CyVerse-learning-materials/dnasubway_guide/docs/step7.md

 !!!
 Danger "Important: Discontinued Support for Tuxedo Workflow"

-    The Tuxedo workflow previously implemented for the Green Line will has been remove in **June 2019**.
+    The Tuxedo workflow previously implemented for the Green Line will has been removed in **June 2019**.
 Data and previously analyzed results will still be available on the CyVerse Data Store, however it is not possible to execute new analyses which include Tuxuedo.

 ------------------------------------------------------------------------